 - Keep proof of any expenses you have incurred because of the accident you were involved in.

-- If you have been involved in a car accident, talk to the driver that caused it – get their details and write down the details of their vehicle.
-Also note the company that owns the vehicle.
+- If you have been involved in a car accident, talk to the driver who caused it – get their details and write down their vehicle details.
+Also, note the company that owns the vehicle.

 - Noting the contact details of any witnesses.

 - Writing down or sketching the scene of your holiday accident, such as the hotel grounds.

 - Taking photographs of what caused your accident as well as your injuries (if visible).

 Don’t panic if you are unable to gather all of the above evidence.
-Simply do your best, and then get in touch with us and we will advise you on the next steps.
+Do your best, and then get in touch with us, and we will advise you on the next steps.
 If you have any queries about holiday accident claims, you can contact us for free at a time that works for you using the above details.

-If you have been involved in a package holiday accident, it is important to determine whether your accident is covered by the Package Travel, Package Holidays and Package Tour Regulations 1992.
+Suppose you have been involved in an accident on a package holiday.
+In that case, it is crucial to determine whether your accident is covered by the Package Travel, Package Holidays and Package Tour Regulations 1992.

 - It includes a combination of at least two of the following: accommodation, transport, and any other type of tourist service that is not linked to accommodation and transport, for example, an activity or excursion.
 At least two of those must have been arranged as a package before your holiday began.

-- It included overnight accommodation or lasted for a period of more than 24 hours.
+- It included overnight accommodation or lasted for more than 24 hours.

-These regulations can be exceptionally useful in terms of accident abroad jurisdiction, as it means you can bring the claim to the UK and you can claim for compensation under UK law.
+These regulations can be beneficial in terms of an accident abroad jurisdiction.
+It means you can bring the claim within England and Wales and claim for a compensation fee agreement under UK law.

-If you want to make a claim for a holiday accident, all you need to do is give us a call.
+If you want to claim for an accident on holiday, all you need to do is give us a call.
 We will talk you through the process as authorised and regulated by the holiday accident solicitors we work with.
 And we will ensure that we have everything required to launch a successful compensation claim.

-We provide everyone with a free consultation, whereby you can ask any questions you have, and we will ask you questions so that we can understand the accident you were involved in and give you a thorough assessment of your case and your likelihood of securing compensation.
+We provide everyone with a free consultation, whereby you can ask any questions you have.
+We will ask you questions to understand the accident you were involved in and give you a thorough assessment of your case and your likelihood of securing compensation.
 Also, we can arrange a local medical for you if this is required.

-If we believe your case is strong enough to secure compensation, we will assign you to one of our experienced No Win No Fee solicitors.
+If we believe your holiday accident claims are strong enough to secure injury compensation, we will assign you to one of our experienced No Win No Fee solicitors.
 We won’t waste your time if we know that compensation is not a possibility.

 If someone you love has been involved in an accident on holiday that has been fatal, you will be able to claim on their behalf.
-You can claim if you are a family member of the deceased or you are a dependant of the deceased, for example, their child, partner, spouse, or any other family member that relied on the deceased for financial assistance.
+You can claim if you are a deceased family member or a dependant of the deceased, such as their child, partner, spouse, or another family member who relied on the deceased for financial assistance.

-Fatal holiday accident claims can include compensation for the following:
+Fatal accidents on holiday can result in compensation being awarded for the following:

 - Bereavement award.